Methylene blue: Dye or stain

 It is sometimes used in cytopathology, in mixtures including Wright-Giemsa and Diff-Quik.
 It confers a blue color to both nuclei and cytoplasm, and makes the nuclei more visible.
 When methylene blue is "polychromed" (oxidized in solution or "ripened" by fungal metabolism, as originally noted in the thesis of Dr. D. L. Romanowsky in the 1890s), it gets serially demethylated and forms all the tri-, di-, mono- and non-methyl intermediates, which are Azure B, Azure A, Azure C, and thionine, respectively.
 This is the basis of the basophilic part of the spectrum of Romanowski-Giemsa effect.
 If only synthetic Azure B and Eosin Y is used, it may serve as a standardized Giemsa stain; but, without methylene blue, the normal neutrophilic granules tend to overstain and look like toxic granules.
 On the other hand, if methylene blue is used it might help to give the normal look of neutrophil granules and may also enhance the staining of nucleoli and polychromatophilic RBCs (reticulocytes).

 A traditional application of methylene blue is the intravital or supravital staining of nerve fibers, an effect first described by Paul Ehrlich in 1887.
 A dilute solution of the dye is either injected into tissue or applied to small freshly removed pieces.
 The selective blue coloration develops with exposure to air (oxygen) and can be fixed by immersion of the stained specimen in an aqueous solution of ammonium molybdate.
-Vital methylene blue was formerly much used for examining the innervation of muscle, skin and internal organs.
+Vital methylene blue was formerly much used for examining the innervation of muscle, skin, and internal organs.
 The mechanism of selective dye uptake is incompletely understood; vital staining of nerve fibers in skin is prevented by ouabain, a drug that inhibits the Na/K-ATPase of cell membranes.

 Placebo

 Methylene blue has been used as a placebo; physicians would tell their patients to expect their urine to change color and view this as a sign that their condition had improved.
 This same side effect makes methylene blue difficult to use in traditional placebo-controlled clinical studies, including those testing for its efficacy as a treatment.
+One approach is to use a low dose, just enough to turn urine blue, as the placebo group.
+However, a low dose does not guarantee inertness.